Shadow1452/Excalibur/README.md

 The program will start attempting SSH logins using the provided passwords.

-Thank you for yousing Excalibur.
+Thank you for using Excalibur.